 If you are interested in contacting the princesses to be at special alpaca events:

 Alpaca Princess Reserve: Marissa Shoemaker

-Accepting applications for the 2017-2018 PAOBA Alpaca Prince and Princess to begin service in the Spring 2018.
+Accepting applications for the 2018-2019 PAOBA Alpaca Prince and Princess to begin service in the Spring 2018.

 The Pennsylvania Alpaca Owners and Breeders Association (PAOBA) Princess represents both the Alpaca Breeders and the Alpaca Fashion industry through meetings, demonstrations, promotions, talks, radio and television interviews, school presentations, parades, alpaca farm open houses, fairs, etc.